ivan-guerra/cpplox/README.md

 * A C++ compiler supporting C++17 features
 * CMake3.13+

-Supposing your system meets the above requirements, you can build the interpreter with the following command:
+You can build the interpreter with the following command:

 ```
 cd cpplox/scripts && ./build_lox.sh
 ```

-If the above command succeeds, the `lox` interpreter will be installed under `cpplox/bin/lox`.
+The `lox` interpreter will be installed under `cpplox/bin/lox`.
 You can run the `lox` executable directly to get a REPL or you can pass the interpreter a lox script (i.e., `lox <SCRIPT_NAME>`).

 #### Docker Image